-Prerequisite/Recommendation: Ceramics III and teacher approval.
+Prerequisite/Recommendation: Successful completion of Ceramics I, II and III

 Continued work with advanced hand-built and thrown forms and glazing will be demonstrated.
 NOTE: Students may choose to purchase materials to supplement and enrich a quality portfolio presentation.

 1251 JEWELRY I AND METALSMITHING